-In the recent geologic history of the Grand Canyon, volcanoes have erupted in the Colorado River channel and on the rim, pouring lava over the canyon walls.
+In the recent geologic history of the Grand Canyon, volcanoes erupted in the Colorado River channel and on the rim, pouring lava over the canyon walls.
 Hot lava often flowed down the river channel for tens of miles; other times, it dammed the river, impounding water behind dams that eventually breached, sometimes releasing catastrophic floods.
-When most of us think about the impressive geology of the Grand Canyon, our focus is on the ancient rocks, which range in age from hundreds of millions to as old as about 1.8 billion years.
-Within the past 1 million years, however, volcanoes have created striking displays of rocks that are interesting from both geologic and aesthetic perspectives.
+When most of us think about the impressive geology of the Grand Canyon, our focus is on the ancient rocks.
+Most of these cover the immense range of time from hundreds of millions to as much as about 1.8 billion years old.
+Within the past one million years, however, volcanoes have created striking displays of rocks that are interesting from both geologic and aesthetic perspectives.

 Recently, I had the good fortune of joining a group on a river rafting trip that extended over the entire 280-mile (450 km) length of the Grand Canyon.
-A highlight of the trip was the exceptional narration by geologist Wayne Ranney.
+As a geologist with a strong interest in stratigraphy, a trip highlight for me was the exceptional narration by geologist Wayne Ranney.
 Wayne’s decades of experience studying the geology and exploring the Canyon have given him a deep level of knowledge that is unrivaled; it was a great pleasure to travel with him.

 Giant flows of basaltic lava cascade over the rocks along Grand Canyon walls—and what we can see today are only remnants of the enormous volume of lava that poured into the Colorado River between about 850,000 and 80,000 years ago.
 Some of these lava flows extend as far as 84 miles (135 km) downriver.
 The lava flows contribute to many of the rapids that make the river an exciting, world-class place for boaters.
-The dramatic Lava Falls area rapids—considered among the largest and most difficult of the (frequently huge!)
-Grand Canyon rapids—result from rocks emplaced by at least ten voluminous lava flows between about 700,000 to 400,000 years ago, plus a few isolated smaller flows around 250,000 to 100,000 years ago.
+The dramatic and enormous rapids in the Lava Falls area —considered among the largest and most difficult of the Grand Canyon rapids—result from rocks emplaced by at least ten voluminous lava flows between about 700,000 to 400,000 years ago, plus a few isolated smaller flows around 250,000 to 100,000 years ago.

 Between the narrow canyon walls, lava dams formed repeatedly, impounding the river water and then eventually breaking down.
-Based on detailed age dates, geochemical analysis and geologic field mapping, researchers suggest 17 separate lava flows or series of flows occurred.
-Most, if not all, produced lava dams that temporarily halted the flow of Colorado River water.
+Based on detailed age dates, geochemical analysis, and geologic field mapping, researchers suggest 17 separate lava flows or series of flows occurred.
+Most, if not all, produced lava dams that temporarily halted the flow of the Colorado River.
 Dam thicknesses varied from 115 feet (35 m) to at least 1,080 feet (330 m).
 Some dams likely stayed intact for tens or hundreds of years; others probably lasted for millennia.

-Volcanic plumbing, including plugs, sills and dikes that originated underground, is visible deep in the Grand Canyon.
+Volcanic plumbing is visible deep in the Grand Canyon, including plugs, sills and dikes that originated underground and are now exposed by erosion .
 One large plug, named Vulcan’s Anvil, is prominently located in the middle of the river.
 Lava from the eruption that created this feature, called the Upper Black Ledge flow, was about 230 feet (70 m) thick at Vulcan’s Anvil and flowed downstream for at least 47 miles (76 km).

 While floating down the river, the array of patterns in the basaltic lava was fascinating.
 Columns of rock arranged into huge fan shapes are especially impressive.
 Colorado River water interacted with hot lava as it cooled, creating these notable forms.
 Two-tiered cooling structures, as shown in the photo below, are common.
 Two textures developed: the lower colonnade has straight, well-formed vertical columns, and the upper has smaller and more randomly oriented ones.
 A combination of water-steam interaction and flowing river water that overtopped the hot lava created these different cooling structures.